Having worst heartburn during pregnancy and hunting for solutions?

 Pregnancy is a wonderful time for moms.
 They experience a lot of things they would have otherwise just heard or read about.
 But along with the good things comes a bit of unpleasantness as well.

-The common symptoms during pregnancy are nausea, heartburn, bloating etc. They can sound like a menace and they are, but they can be managed.
+The common symptoms of pregnancy include nausea, heartburn, bloating and acidity during pregnancy.
+They can sound like a menace and they are, but they can be managed.
 All you have got to do is take one step at a time.

 So today’s step is dealing with heartburn.